 • As an extended programme combining initial workshop with follow-up advisory sessions to support implementation.

-The workshop uses presentations, case studies, facilitated discussion and interactive exercises.
+The programmes includes presentations, case studies, facilitated discussion and interactive exercises.
 Participants work through real scenarios from their own union context and leave with prioritised actions for their organisation.

 Learning outcomes